MaciejFranikowski/BankScraper/README.md

 ## Description

-This project is a Spring Boot application for accesing your MBank accounts.
+This project is a Spring Boot application for accessing your MBank accounts.
 It includes a service for user authentication, which uses two-factor authentication and handles various authentication steps such as fetching CSRF tokens, and Strong Customer Authentication ID.